antongolub/abstractest/README.md

 ## Implementation notes
 * Does not provide whole module mocking by design.
 It's recommended to use some kind of di/ioc for this purpose.
-* Enforces ESM.
-Use explicit file extensions (`.cjs`, '.mjs', '.mts', etc) to get necessary module context or initialize the legacy CommonJS API in place.
+* Enforces ESM usage.
+Declare explicit file extensions (`.cjs`, '.mjs', '.mts', etc) to get necessary module context or initialize the legacy CommonJS API in place.

 ## License
 [MIT](./LICENSE)